Can you believe that 2022 is almost over?

 The best way to get started is to get yourself into a reflective state of mind.
 Don’t try to fill out the worksheet based on how you are feeling right now, today.
 Instead, take some time to think back on the year as a whole, and to reflect on specific ups and downs.

 You might be surprised to see where your head was at 12 months ago!
-Even in a typical year, life and work can change a lot in a short amount of time, so this year it's extremely possible that you are miles from where you thought you would be by December.
-That’s not necessarily a bad thing!
-It is just something to notice.
+A lot in a short amount of time.
+That’s not necessarily a bad thing; just something to notice.